stat4reg/Causal_CNN/Simulation_results.md

 Simulation results
 ----------

 Here are the results of the simulations described in ReadMe.
-Moreover, the results of the same simulations are also presented with a long tail Gamma distribution for outcome error terms.
+Moreover, the results of the same simulations are also presented with a heavy-tailed Gamma distribution for outcome error terms.

 ### Normally distributed error terms
 ----